After Hurricane Irene knocked out our power for days, I had to restock almost everything in our fridge and freezers.

-In this fried rice?
-It’s amazing.
-The bits of bacon, egg and kale are fabulous together in the rice.
+In this Bacon and Kale Fried Rice recipe, it’s amazing.
+The bits of bacon, egg and kale create a decadent, delicious fried rice that’s so satisfying.
 And since the kale is actually cooked in the bacon fat, the flavor of bacon really permeates throughout the dish.

 This is a perfect side dish for Baked Sticky Orange Chicken Drumsticks.